farmera/sare_grant/study_methods.md

 ![](img/dual_camera.png)
 ###### Figure 4.
 A dual camera system used to take the image contained in Figure 3.

-While the result produced in __Figure 3__  is useful and may be achieved for a few hundred dollars and a weekend of practice, these are __qualitative__ and not __quantitative__ results.
+While the result produced in __Figure 3__  is useful and may be achieved for a couple hundred dollars and a weekend of practice, these are __qualitative__ and not __quantitative__ results.
 If the goal is to precisely determine a general pattern developing over time then this method will not work.
 While not impossible, it is difficult to replicate the exact height and vantage point of a image taken during a flight with a kite or a balloon.
 On another day under different